Skip to main content

 4. How does the Bank of Canada affect HELOC rates?

-HELOC rates are a type of variable-rate debt, meaning they’re influenced by the benchmark Overnight Lending Rate set by the Bank of Canada, which lenders use to set their Prime rates.
-Like variable-rate mortgages, your HELOC rate will change whenever the central bank hikes or cuts interest rates.
+HELOC rates are a type of variable-rate debt, meaning they’re influenced by the benchmark Overnight Lending Rate set by the Bank of Canada.
+When the Bank raises or lowers this benchmark rate, lenders adjust their Prime rates, and your HELOC rate moves accordingly.

 5. What do I need to apply for a HELOC?